Prostate Cancer Symptoms

 These symptoms can also result from an enlarged prostate caused by a less serious condition known as benign prostatic hyperplasia.
 If you are experiencing any of these symptoms please visit a doctor and keep in mind that they may result from another condition.

 In a similar manner to urinary symptoms, pressure on the urethra and the surrounding area can lead to sexual problems.

 - Impotence - problems having or maintaining an erection

-- Blood In Ejaculate (semen) - a condition known as hematospermia*
+- Blood In seminal fluid - a condition known as hematospermia*

-*blood within the urine and semen is a rare symptom of prostate cancer.
+*blood within the urine and seminal fluid is a rare symptom of prostate cancer.

 Advanced Prostate Cancer Symptoms

 Prostate cancer is referred to as 'locally advanced' where it has has penetrated the capsule which surrounds the prostate but has not spread to other areas of the body (& is classed as Stage 3).
 Whenprostate cancer has spread, it has metastasized and is referred to as metastatic (or secondary) cancer.